quantum-kite/kite/docs/documentation/optimization.md

     !!!
 Info "Rule of Thumb"

         Since the energy resolution is fixed by $\eta$, the number of polynomials must be larger enough to resolve such a broadening.
-As shown below, in Figure (b), an apt rule of thumb is to have $M\gtrsim 100/\eta$.
+As shown below, in Figure (b), an apt rule of thumb is to have $M \gtrsim 10*\delta \varepsilon / \eta$.

 ## Quantum Time-Evolution Operators